Katze09/JuegoPOO/README.md

 VisualStudio project.

-Made for Windows, but with enough free time you can get it running on Linux
+Made for Windows, but with enough free time you can get it running on Linux or android